-^{}Earth-centered inertial coordinates.
+Earth-centered inertial coordinates.

-^{}Change in velocity shown in body X-axis for descent propulsion firings under control of abort guidance system.
+Change in velocity shown in body X-axis for descent propulsion firings under control of abort guidance system.

+the midcourse correction to enter a free-return trajectory.
+In preparing for the transearth injection maneuver, a check of the platform alignment accuracy was completed by letting the computer point the alignment optical telescope at the sun as though marks were to be taken.
+Results of the sun check angles indicated a platform misalignments about any axis of approximately half the allowable 1-degree limit; therefore, a platform realignment was not required before the maneuver.
 The primary guidance system was powered up at 133-1/2 hours, after which a coarse alignment to the abort guidance system was performed.
 The spacecraft axes had previously been aligned to an inertial reference using the abort guidance system by sighting on the earth with the crew optical alignment sight.
 Alignment accuracy was refined by performing a realignment using the sun and moon as sighting targets for the alignment optical telescope.
 The star-angle difference of minus 1.12 degrees resulted almost entirely from approximations in stored lunar and solar ephemeris data and computer routines used to calculate sun and moon position vectors.